streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 Could not synchronize with thegraph blockchain indexing service.

 **Solution:**
-This is likely to only be an issue on the pretestnet environment where The Graph support is limited.
+This is likely to only be an issue on the Mumbai environment where The Graph support is limited.
 Check that your internet connection is active and try to restart the Streamr node.
 If this doesn’t help, try again in a while, The Graph service may be updating.

 ## Staking on, and earning from Sponsorships
 #### Will my rewards automatically be sent to my wallet?